Ultra-Minimally Invasive Spine Surgery

 Radiofrequency ablation procedure provides low back pain relief.
 After about six months, the pain comes back, and the RFA can be repeated, or the patient is referred to a spine surgeon for consultation for chronic spine pain.
 The short-term results are due to the procedure being performed under fluoroscopic X-ray and not visualized by the doctor’s eye.
 RFA under X-ray puts a lesion on the nerve instead of severing it, and in 6 months, the nerve regenerates and is painful once again.

 Dr. Anthony Yeung saw this short-term relief with pain management as an opportunity to develop an endoscopic facet rhizotomy procedure that visualized the painful nerve with an HD endoscope.
-Thus, when the surgeon identifies the painful nerve, they can ablate, sever, and disconnect the pain signal.
+Thus, when the surgeon identifies the painful nerve, they can ablate, sever and disconnect the pain signal.
 The endoscopic rhizotomy results in long-term low back pain relief lasting up to 5 years.
-Endoscopic spine surgery patients have better satisfaction, long-term relief, and return to active lifestyle sooner.
+Endoscopic spine surgery patients have better satisfaction and long-term relief and are able to return to an active lifestyle sooner.

 Spine surgeons who take the time to train in this orthopedic subspecialty can provide patients with two significant benefits:

-1. Personalized Pain Management – diagnostic pain injections that identify the spine’s pain generator, leading to a more accurate diagnosis.
+1. Personalized pain management: Our personalized pain mapping includes diagnostic pain injections that identify the spine’s pain generator, leading to a more accurate diagnosis.

-2. Surgical Pain Management – customized least invasive surgical procedures that coincide with diagnostic injections that precisely target the pain generator through an ¼ inch incision.
+2. Surgical pain management: This long-term pain solution customizes our least invasive surgical procedures that coincide with diagnostic injections that precisely target the pain generator through a 1/4-inch incision.

-What Types of Spinal Conditions Can be Treated with Ultra MIS?
+What Types of Spinal Conditions Can Be Treated With Ultra-MISS?

 Minimally invasive spine surgery

-Treats herniated disc and spinal stenosis within the low back
+A procedure that treats and removes herniated discs and spinal stenosis within the low back.

 Learn More